90

 Sauté Vegetables and Prepare Sauce

-In the same skillet, add rest of oil and the thinly sliced bell peppers and onions.
+In the same skillet, add olive oil and the thinly sliced bell peppers and onions.
 Sauté until softened, about 3-4 minutes.
-Stir in the tomato paste, garlic, cumin, oregano, and paprika.
+Stir in the tomato paste, minced garlic, ground cumin, dried oregano, and paprika.
 Cook for about a minute to blend the flavors and becomes fragrant.
-Then add in canned tomatoes and stir to combine everything.
+Then add in roma tomato and stir to combine.

 Step 3/4